dharkness/fig-standards/proposed/phpdoc.md

 * "Semantic Version" refers to the definition as set in the [Semantic Versioning Specification 2.0.0][SEMVER2].

-* "FQSEN" is an abbreviation for Fully Qualified Structural Element Name.
+* The acronym "FQSEN" stands for Fully Qualified Structural Element Name.
 This notation expands on the Fully Qualified Class Name and adds a notation to identify class/interface/trait members and re-apply the principles of the FQCN to Interfaces, Traits, Functions and global Constants.